Air Fuel Ratio (A/F) Sensor

 Vehicle fuel injection systems relied on a conventional oxygen sensor since the 80's.
 In the early 00's an oxygen sensors started to be replaced by air fuel ratio sensors.
 An air fuel ratio, or simple air fuel (A/F) sensor is more precise and measures oxygen content of the exhaust in a wider range.
 It looks very similar to an old oxygen sensor except that it has more wires.
 The A/F sensor is also known as "broadband lambda sensor" or "lambda probe."

 The air fuel ratio sensor is installed in the exhaust manifold or in the front exhaust pipe, before the catalytic converter.
-The main job of the air fuel ratio sensor is to measure the oxygen content of the exhaust and provide the feedback to the engine computer (PCM).
+The job of the air fuel ratio sensor is to measure the oxygen content in the exhaust and provide the feedback to the engine computer (PCM).
 Based on air fuel ratio sensor signal, the computer adjusts the air to fuel ratio to keep it at the optimum level, which is about 14.7:1.

 Air fuel ratio sensor problems